PrefectHQ/prefect-gcp/README.md

 ## Resources

-If you encounter and bugs while using `prefect-gcp`, feel free to open an issue in the [prefect-gcp](https://github.com/PrefectHQ/prefect-gcp) repository.
+If you encounter any bugs while using `prefect-gcp`, feel free to open an issue in the [prefect-gcp](https://github.com/PrefectHQ/prefect-gcp) repository.

 If you have any questions or issues while using `prefect-gcp`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack).